 Alexander T. Shulgin

-The Copyright for Part 1 of TiHKAL has been reserved in all forms and it may not be distributed.
-Part 2 of TiHKAL may be distributed for non-commerical reproduction provided that the introductory material, copyright notice, cautionary notice and ordering information remain attached.
+The copyright for Book I of TiHKAL has been reserved in all forms and it may not be distributed.
+Book II of TiHKAL may be distributed for non-commercial reproduction provided that the introductory information, copyright notice, cautionary notice and ordering information remain attached.

 TiHKAL is the extraordinary record of the authors’ years exploring the chemistry and transformational power of tryptamines.
 This book belongs in the library of anyone seeking a rational, enlightened and candid perspective on psychedelic drugs.

-Although Sasha and Ann have put Book II of TiHKAL in the public domain, available to anyone, I strongly encourage you to buy a copy.
-We owe them—and there’s still nothing quite like holding a real book in your hands.
+Though Sasha and Ann have put Book II of TiHKAL in the public domain, available to anyone, I strongly encourage you to buy a copy.
+We owe them — and there’s still nothing quite like holding a real book in your hands.

 TiHKAL (ISBN 0-9630096-9-9) is available for US$24.50 (plus $10 domestic first-class shipping) from Transform Press.